Chapter 2:

 “The only information we got from the henchman was that the Leech is somewhere in Tokyo.”

 “That’s good news though, isn’t it?”
 Satsuki said.
-“My nephew and I thought she and her gang would flee towards the countryside and lie low for a while considering all the spirit hunters chasing her.”
+“My nephew and I thought she and her gang would flee towards the countryside and lie low for a while, considering all the spirit hunters that’s been on her tail.”

 Ryoma nodded.

-“It’s true that it’s good information, but we could’ve figured that out ourselves.”
+“It’s true that it’s good information,” the boss said, “but we could’ve figured that out ourselves.”

 Just the encounter with the henchmen alone was enough to deduce that the Leech was somewhere in Tokyo.